Ludovica Poliero

 From the sea, Calabria also offers gems of great beauty.
 The northern part of Costa Viola hides the bluest sea in the region.

 It is where we find Palmi's Marinella Beach.
-Its seabed is much loved by those who decide to dive or snorkel right from their boat.
 It is the perfect place for those looking for a bit of quiet and relaxation because, although it is easily accessible, it is still little frequented.

 After talking about two of the most beautiful beaches in the Gargano, we return to Puglia to admire the splendid Cala dei Pagliai beach.
 On the island of San Domino, the largest of the Tremiti Islands.
 Here, the rocky coastline has created an infinite number of charming coves.